c0sogi/llama-api/readme.md

 You can use this server to run the models in your own application, or use it as a standalone API server!

+### Unique features

+1. **On-Demand Model Loading**
+   > **Caution:** There is a bug where VRAM does not get freed when unloading, if **cuBLAS** is used in **llama.cpp**.
+This issue has been reported for a while but it's still unresolved.
+   - The project tries to load the model defined in `model_definitions.py` into the worker process when it is sent along with the request JSON body.
+The worker continually uses the cached model and when a request for a different model comes in, it unloads the existing model and loads the new one.

+2. **Parallelism and Concurrency Enabled**
+   - Due to the internal operation of the process pool, both parallelism and concurrency are secured.
+The `--max-workers $NUM_WORKERS` option needs to be provided when starting the server.
+This, however, only applies when requests are made simultaneously for different models.
+If requests are made for the same model, they will wait until a slot becomes available due to the semaphore.

 ## Before you start

 1. **Python 3.11** is required to run the server.
 You can download it from https://www.python.org/downloads/